How to Collaborate with Influencers – and When to Let Them Go

 4. If the influencer has a growth mindset, consider giving them some constructive feedback.

-And if you keep the conversation respectful, you may have an opportunity to work with that influencer after they’ve taken steps to significantly improve their performance.
+And if you keep the conversation respectful, you may have an opportunity to work with that influencer after taking steps to improve their performance significantly.
 For example:

 “We appreciate your willingness to improve your campaign approach.
 Here are a few things we noticed that might help you moving forward: